The Advantages of Sitting on a Board of Directors

 Growth Trends for Related Jobs

-You don’t need to serve on the board of a publicly traded company to reap the benefits board service can offer your career.
+You do not need to serve on the board of a publicly traded company to reap the benefits board service can offer your career.
 Serving on a local nonprofit board or joining the board of a trade association can get you in the spotlight, build your network and help you increase your business knowledge.
 Serving on a board of directors can benefit your climb up the corporate ladder.